alfovo/pretty/_posts/2018-05-30-animating-svgs.md

   {% svg /assets/img/design/animated/tools.svg %}
 </div>

-As one occasionally afflicted by cyber sickness, I don't love a ton of motion on my site.
-I never liked the parallax scrolling popular a few years ago, and I can be frightened by the popping open of a drawer or menu.
-But, I do feel nostalgic for old CSS transitions and animations of my childhood.
-Sometimes it feels like everything on the internet looks eerily similar as web designers scramble to keep up with the current trends.
-I can see why following trends is important in web design to reassure the user.
-An updated looking site is more likely to seem well maintained and trustworthy.
+Sometimes too much motion on a website can make me feel cyber sick.
+For example, I find the parallax scrolling popular a few years ago disorienting, and too much animation on buttons or menus distracting.
+But if the content of a site is only animation, bring it on!
+Animating SVGs without any JavaScript feels very look-ma-no-hands, and it made me feel quite nostalgic for internet 1.0.